 Sam received his BS in Zoology from the University of Oklahoma, and has completed three years of his MD program at The Johns Hopkins School of Medicine.
-Upon completion of an MA in the History of Medicine, he will finish his medical degree and practice psychiatry.
+Upon completion of a PhD in the History of Medicine, he will finish his medical degree and practice psychiatry.
 Sam intends to complement his clinical work with historical research.
-His scholarly interests include the history of mental illness, especially its medicalization and criminalization, eugenics, intelligence testing, and scientific racism.
+Sam's scholarly interests include the history of mental illness, especially its medicalization and criminalization, eugenics, intelligence testing, and scientific racism.

 Marion has a Magister Artium in History and European Ethnology from Albert-Ludwigs-Universität Freiburg, writing her thesis on eugenics and education in the Weimar Republic and the biologic justifications of bourgeois interests.
 Before coming to Hopkins, she worked in innovation and ecology management and environmental engineering.
 Her dissertation is a cultural history of genetic deafness in the 20th century that explores how deafness was defined—as a pathology, a psychological deviance, a socio-cultural trait—and analyzes surrounding questions of identity, culture, perceptions of deafness, and treatment.
 More broadly, she is interested in the interdisciplinary history of eugenics and genetics, in particular the overlap with psychology, psychiatry, education, and pedagogy.